rust-lang/rfcs/active/0000-static-generic-parameters.md

 to certain use cases, where it is necessary to maintain type-safety in terms of these values.

-To illustrate this further, consider the following two use cases as examples:
+To illustrate this further, consider the following use cases for this feature:

 * *Algebraic types*: algebraic vectors and matrices generally have a certain dimensionality, which changes their behaviour.
 For example, it does not make